In recent years, Southeast Asia emerged as one of the world’s leading region in the growing startup industry worldwide.

 2. Go-Jek (Indonesia)

 Securing the US$1.5 billion series E funding from Tencent is the runner up unicorn Go-Jek.
-From its roots as a motorcycle ride-hailing mobile app, it expanded its services into a full-blown on-demand platform that caters to various needs such as digital payments, ticket booking, cleaning service, logistics, and digital payments.
+From its roots as a motorcycle ride-hailing mobile app, it expanded its services into a full-blown on-demand platform that caters to various needs such as digital payments, ticket booking, cleaning service, and logistics.

 Go-Jek is founded by CEO Nadiem Makarim who was frustrated with the unreliability of “ojek” or motorcycle service in Indonesia.
 With his experience of working with a prestigious firm McKinsey and e-commerce giant Zalora, he took the motorcycle ride-hailing service into trusted professional service providers for commuters.